 Since I trusted what the designer Brooke would put in her own kitchen, I knew it was bound to be top notch.
 And it is.
 So now you have at least two stamps of approval for this yummy farm sink.

-When we renovated the kitchen of our vacation getaway in Arizona, I wanted to spend a little less on stainless appliances, but I still needed them to be sexy.
+When we renovated the kitchen of our vacation getaway in Arizona, I wanted to spend a little less on stainless appliances, but I still needed them to be head turners.
 I chose these from Kitchenaid and loved them as much if not more than the Bosch!
 In fact, it’s possible those sexy stainless appliances in the kitchen are responsible for the multiple offers we got on that property when we sold it…all the men loved that serene kitchen!

-White Painted Beadboard Running Horizontally
+White Painted Beadboard Installed Horizontally

-Video of the Kitchen
+Video of the White Modern French Kitchen

-Cool Grey & White Palette
+Cool Grey & Modern French White Palette

 Doing nothing to the white oak planks (no distress, no stain, no bleaching) was the ultimate right choice here.

 A pleasant surprise was how their golden warmth glows and offers a humble organic and natural layer to the spaces here.
 For me, there is something irresistible about the pairing of warm gold tones with cool greyed hues.

 I think you can clearly see how I didn’t worry about matching wood tones or sticking to one particular species of wood.
 The greyed wood of the French counter stools contrasts with the white oak beneath.